Notes

 0.0.1 | oil room

-This brick alcove contains a pump-works for shunting kerosene from the street-level service hatch to the boiler room.
+This brick alcove contains a pump-works for shunting cetasene from the street-level service hatch to the boiler room.
 Pipes snake around the corners and over the chimney to 0.1.

 0.0.2 | chimney base

 Base of the home’s chimney stack.
 Wrapped in water and oil lines as head level that run to the boiler room.
-There is a small iron soot door 0.5 m off the ground.
-It’s been sealed with messy runnels of lead solder.
+A small iron soot door stands 0.5 m off the ground, sealed with messy runnels of lead solder.

 0.1 | boiler room

 Door is ajar.
-Empty whale oil canisters, the old kind, are strewn about.
+A dozen empty fuel canisters strew the concrete floor.
 A lantern, half full, rests on one.
 The boiler is not running.

 - On a hook: a frumpy waxed canvas full-body suit with gloves, booties, and a sack head with hemmed gaps for goggles and a respirator.